micheal-ndoh/Groups/README.md

 # Rust Program for Group Assignment Exercise

-This Rust program aims to automatically assign students to groups, each associated with a topic, while ensuring balance and proper data management.
+This Rust program aims to automatically assign students to groups, each associated with a topic, while ensuring each student fall under a group and has a topic.
 The groups and their details are saved to files, which are only accessible by the program in a read-only format.
 Additionally, the program ensures an even distribution of students across groups.

 ## Requirements